natashacmyers/travel-blog/readme.md

   - #### Frequent User Goals
     1. As a Frequent User, I want to be able to search for older posts.
-    2. As a Frequent User, I want to search for new blogs based on countries I may wish to visit.
+    2. As a Frequent User, I want to be able to search for other users' blogs based on countries I may wish to visit.
     3. As a Frequent User, I want to be able to log out and switch users.

 - ### Design